jonkislin/ashenstone_lorebook/docs/1-0-world_cultures.md

 ### Hill Dwarves

 Hill dwarves are any dwarf that was not born within the underground dwarven cities.
 Due to the law that only dwarves born within the underground cities are allowed within the cities, these dwarves occupy the surface lands around the entrances to the underground metropolises.
 They are known for being more amiable to outsiders than their underground brethren, some even living within human or halfling settlements.

+### The Eldest Dwarves

+The Dwarves descend from a nearly forgotten race called "The Kyver," known now only to scholars and archaeologists.
+Relics from millenia ago suggest a saga of contact, friendship, and ultimately betrayal of the Kyver by the ancestors of the Elves.

 ## Elves